-The statement of Changes in Fiduciary Net Position presents information showing how the Plan's Net Position Restricted for Pensions changed during the year ended April 30, 2017.
-This statement reflects contributions made by members and the City of Kansas City.
+The statement of Changes in Fiduciary Net Position presents information showing how the Plan's Net Position Restricted for Pensions changed during the year ended April 30, 2018.
+This statement reflects contributions made by members and the City of Kansas City, Missouri.
 Investment activities during the fiscal year are also presented which include interest and dividends and the net appreciation or depreciation in fair value of the investments.
 Benefits paid to members, refunds of contributions and administrative expenses are also reported in the statement.

 Revenues - Additions to Fiduciary Net Position - Member contributions, City contributions and investment income are the sources of revenue for the Civilian Employees' Retirement System.
-Members contribute 5% of covered salary to the Plan while City contributions totaled \$5.0 million or 17.5% of projected covered salary.
-City Contributions increased to pay the required contributions as determined by the Plan's actuary.
-Total net investment income increased due to positive investment market performance.
-The portfolio's investment rate of return, net of investment expenses, was 9.47% with total net investment income of \$11.4 million.
+Members contribute 5% of covered payroll to the Plan while City contributions totaled \$5.0 million or 17.72% of projected covered payroll.
+City Contributions decreased and reflect the required contributions as determined by the Plan's actuary.
+Net investment income increased due to positive investment market performance.
+The portfolio's investment rate of return, net of investment expenses, was 8.93% with net investment income of \$11.7 million.
 Investment expenses, including custodial bank fees, manager fees, and investment consultation totaled \$0.8 million.
-Investments in global stocks, bonds, real estate, absolute return, real return, and private equity all posted gains for the year.
+Investments in global stocks, bonds, real estate, absolute return, and private equity all posted gains for the year.